mattermost/docs/source/help/getting-started/template-mm-rollout.rst

 Mattermost Rollout Template
 ===========================

-provides sample text and links for internal distribution. used by organizations to help their users get started with Mattermost.
-Assumes that the users are not familiar with other messaging systems.
+This template provides sample text and links for internal distribution.
+It can be used by organizations to help their users get started with Mattermost, and assumes that the users are not familiar with other messaging systems.

 Announcement Template
 ---------------------